Overview

 Continuing to apply sequestration buffers (25% for 25-year projects, 5% for 100-year projects) to ensure durability of credited carbon.

-For the proposed new savanna sequestration and avoidance method, the ERAC is especially interested to hear views on whether allowing existing emissions avoidance projects to earn credits for stored carbon – if they switch to the new method and commit to permanence – would lead to genuine, additional abatement.
+It is the ERAC’s responsibility to assess methods against the OIS.
+For the proposed new savanna sequestration and avoidance method, in requesting feedback, the ERAC is especially interested to hear views on whether allowing existing emissions avoidance projects to earn credits for historically stored carbon – if they switch to the new method and commit to permanence – would lead to genuine, additional abatement.